camansilla02/tic_tac_toe/README.md

-## Output of tik tac toe grid using SQL
+## Output of tic tac toe grid using SQL

 # ![output of image](assets/tiktactoe.JPG)